viviczhou/Conversion-Rate/README.md

 Conversion rate here refers to the percentage of visitors that purchase some products before leaving the company's website out of the total number of visitors.

 #### Why predict conversion rate?

-### Goal:
-  1. Predict conversion rate;
+Predicting the probability a customer will buy a recommendation based on his/her charateristics, such as age, region, total pages visited, and etc., is valuable for online shops.
+Predicting conversion rate is also a process of analyzing which characteristic of customers influnce their buying decision most.
+Knowing this will helps web shops to display the most optimal subset of recommendations to each group of customers, since they can only show a limited number of ads to each visitor.

+### Goal of this project
+1. Use the 'conversion_rate.csv' dataset given by a web shop to build a model and predict the conversion rate for its customers.
-  2. Come up with recommendations for product team and the marketing team to improve conversion rate.
+2. Based on the prediction analyze how each feature of customer influence the buying behavior and come up with suggestions for both the product team and the marketing team to improve the conversion rate.

-### Data:
+### Dataset overview
 The dataset ‘conversion_rate.csv’ has information about signed-in users during one session.
 Each row is a user session.